 As sound waves hit the condenser capsule, the plates vibrate and the distance between them is very slightly varied, allowing charge to leak over from one plate to the other, providing an electrical replica of the sound vibrations, which is then boosted by an internal preamp before being delivered as an audio output.

 Condensers are more sensitive and more suited to studio work.
-Some however, are designed for live work, for example our PCM2 used as overheads for choirs, pianos, drums etc.
+Some however, are designed for live work, for example, some can be used as overheads for choirs, pianos, drums etc.

 Condensers will pick up the subtleties from vocal and instrumental performance that can sometimes be missed by a dynamic mic.
 Proximity effect is more pronounced in condenser microphones; it increases the response of bass frequencies as you get closer to the mic and is a benefit used by singers and engineers to colour their sound.